Taxis and Private Hire

 Greater Manchester Minimum Licensing Standards

 We want all drivers and vehicles licensed in Greater Manchester to offer the same safe, high-quality experience for everyone, every time.
-That includes vehicles that meet high environmental standards.

-That’s why Greater Manchester’s ten local councils, supported by Transport for Greater Manchester (TfGM), developed a proposed set of common, minimum standards taxis drivers, vehicles and operators licensed in Greater Manchester.
+Greater Manchester’s ten local councils, supported by Transport for Greater Manchester (TfGM), developed a proposed set of common, minimum standards taxis drivers, vehicles and operators licensed in Greater Manchester.

-The proposed Minimum Licensing Standards focus on four areas:
+The standards focus on four areas:

 Drivers